 Unifying Transformations

-- How can scaling, rotation, and translation be expressed as dot products?
+- What is a dot product between vectors and how can scaling, rotation, and translation be expressed as dot products?

 - How do matrices consolidate the calculation of dot products and provide a common interface for all three transformations?